yeonhw/30-days-of-solidity-submissions/README.md

 ## How to Submit Your Code

 1. Fork this repo
-2. Navigate to the correct day folder (e.g., Day05)
+2. Navigate to the `submissions` folder
 3. Inside the `submissions` folder, create a new folder with your **GitHub username**
 4. Drop your `.sol` contract file(s) inside your folder
 5. Commit and push the changes to your fork